 - These must fit over your thermal under layers AND climbing pants. - These MUST be waterproof and have full zips on the side to get on and off over your climbing boots and crampons. - Lightweight and breathable are ideal.

-Outdoor Research Women's Apollo Rain Pants
+Outdoor Research Men's Apollo Rain Pant Outdoor Research Women's Apollo Rain Pants Upper Body

-Upper Body

 Thermal under layer tops

 • 2 pairs: 1 light weight and 1 medium weight.